Çiğdem Belci

-Çiğdem Belci (born 17 June 1987) is a Turkish women's football defender currently playing in the Women's Super League for Beşiktaş in Istanbul with jersey number 5.
+Çiğdem Belci (born 17 June 1987) is a Turkish women's football defender currently playing in the Women's Super League for Çekmeköy BilgiDoğa Spor in Istanbul with jersey number 33.
 She is a member of the Turkish national team since 2003.

 Early life

 Çiğdem Belci was born on 17 June 1987 in Mersin, southern Turkey.
 She has three older sisters and a younger brother, who follows her footsteps playing in a feeder club in Mersin.

 At the age of eight, she began playing football with boys in the neighborhood.
 Convinced by her daughter's interest, the father took her then to Mersin Camspor, and registered her.
 However, feared of her daughter's future, he wanted her leave the club.
 Her mother supported Çiğdem, and was able to stop the father's pressure.
 Her father changed his mind when she transferred to successful clubs and continued with her higher education.

 She studied physical education and sports at Ondokuz Mayıs University in Samsun.
 After graduation, she was appointed a teacher.